 - COVID-19 Risk and Vigilance: Navigating Differences

-- Zoom: More Connection, Less Fatigue (for Teachers / for All)
+- Video Calls with More Connection and Less Fatigue (for Teachers / for All)

-- Coping with Touch Hunger: Social Distancing Alone
+- Social Distancing Alone: Coping with Touch Hunger

 - Touch Skills for Connection, Calm, and Co-regulation

 - Somatic Practice, Support, and Connection (Weekly Group)

 - Somatic Experiencing: settle, connect, come back to yourself

 - Remote Bodywork: support and relief through your sense of touch